openfga/.github/GOVERNANCE.md

 ### Amending the Governance Model

 Nothing here is set in stone.
 Please improve this document as necessary.
-Pull requests to this process (`GOVERNANCE.md`) will be reviewed by the **core** and @product teams.
+Pull requests to this process (`GOVERNANCE.md`) will be reviewed by the @core and @product teams.

 ## Contributing